Last updated on : 01 Dec, 2025

 To attempt this cure:

-Other commonly used ingredients, such as arbutin, kojic acid, and liquorice extract, can also help lighten the skin, but may cause allergic reactions in some individuals.
+Other commonly used ingredients, such as arbutin, kojic acid, and liquorice extract, can also help lighten the skin, but may cause allergic reactions or irritation in some individuals.
 Always do a patch test or consult a dermatologist before using new products.

 However, hydroquinone can cause side effects such as dryness or skin irritation.
 It is essential to use it in conjunction with a strong sunscreen, as it can increase your skin’s sensitivity to sunlight.
+Prolonged use without medical supervision may rarely lead to ochronosis (irreversible skin darkening) [3].

 Before using any over-the-counter hydroquinone products, consult a dermatologist for guidance.
 They can determine the underlying cause of the pigmentation and recommend the most suitable treatment.